huggingface/transformers/docs/source/en/model_doc/idefics2.md

 Tips:
 - Each sample can contain multiple images, and the number of images can vary between samples.
 The processor will pad the inputs to the maximum number of images in a batch for input to the model.
 - The processor has a `do_image_splitting` option.
 If `True`, each input image will be split into 4 sub-images, and concatenated with the original to form 5 images.
 This is useful for increasing data efficiency and model performance.
-Make sure `processor.do_image_splitting` is set to `False` if the model was not trained with this option.
+Make sure `processor.image_processor.do_image_splitting` is set to `False` if the model was not trained with this option.
 - The processor has its own `apply_chat_template` method to apply a list of chat messages.
 These can then be passed as `text` to the processor.

 Example of how to use the processor on chat messages: